peterbmarks/btw-importer/readme.txt

 6. Done!
 Your Blogger content is now available in WordPress

 == Changelog ==
+= 1.1.1 =
+* Add Updater, so you won't miss an update
+* Fix embed content or iframe not imported
 = 1.1.0 – 2025-07-10 =
 * Fix Pages imported as Posts.
 Should now correctly import pages as WordPress Pages = 1.0.0 – 2025-07-08 =